programmfabrik/fylr-plugin-custom-data-type-loc/README.md

 ### Schema options

-* which loc-vocabularys are offered for search.
-One or multiple of
-    * aat
-    * tgn
-    * ulan
+* Which LOC-Schema is searched.
+Available schemas can be found [on the LOC site](https://id.loc.gov/search/).
+    * Select a Scheme on the left side
+    * Check the URL.
+It should look like this https://id.loc.gov/search/?q=cs:http://id.loc.gov/vocabulary/graphicMaterials
+    * Everything after http://id.loc.gov/ in the q parameter is the schema

-* starting point for searching within a hierarchical vocabulary.
-Limits the search to entries that are children of this node, including all of its children and grandchildren.
+* Limits the search to entries that are part of this schema.
+If not Schema is set, the plugin will search every schema.
      * examples:
+        * authorities/subjects
-        * aat:300194567
+        * authorities/names
-        * aat:300312045
+        * vocabulary/graphicMaterials
-        * tgn:7000084
+        * vocabulary/languages

 ### Mask options